Saivishwanathkatkam/Note-Manager/README.md

    ## About

    A lightweight Note Manager web application built with Node.js.
-Create, edit, and organize notes locally or deploy to a server.
+Create, edit, and organise notes locally or deploy to a server.
 Designed for easy extension and integration.

    ## Features

-   - Create, edit, delete notes
+   - Create, edit, and delete notes
    - Search and filter notes
    - Simple file or in-memory storage (configurable)
    - Minimal dependencies for quick startup